evidence-dev/evidence/sites/docs/pages/deployment/gitlab-pages/index.md

 ---
 sidebar_position: 4
 title: GitLab Pages
-description: Deploy Evidence to GitLab Pages
+description: Deploy Evidence to GitLab Pages from a GitLab repo.
+GitLab Pages can be private to your org, support custom domains, and GitLab CI/CD for data refresh.
 og:
     image: /img/deployment/deploy-gitlab-pages.png
 ---